 Hormonal Imbalances:

-- PCOS: Characterized by excess androgens, like testosterone
+- PMOS: Characterized by excess androgens, like testosterone

 - Endometriosis: Associated with excess estrogen